Manage all your

 Schedule content

-Write posts with the smart composer, attach media, add alt text, pick visibility, and schedule for the exact time you want them published.
+Write posts with the smart composer, attach media, add alt text, pick visibility, split long content into threads, and schedule for the exact time you want.

 Analyze & optimize

-Check your analytics, find your top posts, identify your best posting windows, and let the tips engine tell you what to do differently.
+Check analytics, load notifications directly in FediSuite, find your top posts, identify your best posting windows, and let the tips engine guide your strategy.

 Your Fediverse,